outer-web/image-library/README.md

 - `scale_y` : The y scale of the image
 - `created_at` : The creation date
 - `updated_at` : The last update date

+## Upgrading

+Please see [UPGRADING](UPGRADING.md) for information on upgrading to a new major version.

 ## Changelog